Willow (song): Commercial performance

 Debuting at number one on the Billboard Hot 100, "Willow" scored Swift her seventh number-one single in the US.
 It made her the first artist in history to debut an album and a single at number one simultaneously on two occasions, previously achieving it with Folklore and "Cardigan" (2020).
 "Willow" was Swift's third number-one debut on the Hot 100, after "Shake It Off" (2014) and "Cardigan".
 The song became Swift's 29th top-10 hit on the Hot 100, surpassing Mariah Carey and Stevie Wonder as the artist with the sixth most top-10 entries in the chart's history, and extended her female record for the most debuts in the top-10, with 19.
 "Willow" collected 30 million streams, 12.3 million radio impressions, and 59,000 digital sales in its first week.
-On the chart dated January 2, 2021, it descended to number 38 on the Hot 100 and marked the biggest fall from the number-one spot of the chart.
-In its third week on the Hot 100 (dated January 9, 2021), "Willow" climbed up 15 spots to number 23.
-It spent 20 total weeks on the chart.
+On the chart dated January 2, 2021, it descended to number 38 on the Hot 100, breaking the record for the biggest fall from the number-one spot at that time.

 "Willow" also debuted atop the Billboard Digital Songs chart, furthering her record for the most number-one tracks on the chart, with 21.
 The song also topped the Billboard Hot Rock & Alternative Songs chart, followed by 13 other Evermore tracks, giving Swift her second number-one song on the chart after "Cardigan".
 On the Billboard Hot Alternative Songs chart, Swift claimed 16 spots led by "Willow", besting Machine Gun Kelly's 12 simultaneous entries.
 Additionally, the song topped Billboard Alternative Streaming Songs and Alternative Digital Song Sales.
 Four months after its release, "Willow" topped the Billboard Adult Top 40 airplay chart dated April 21, 2021.
 It marked Swift's eighth number-one single on the chart and her first since "Delicate" (2018), tying her with Katy Perry for the third-most leaders on the chart.
 It spent three weeks atop it.